edgars133/Pyramid/README.md

 ## Introduction

 Depth estimation in images is an important application in computer vision tasks.
-The following reproducability project aims to reproduce a pyramid stereo matching network and analyse its performance.
+The following reproducibility project aims to reproduce a pyramid stereo matching network and analyse its performance.
 Depth estimation from a stereo pair of images can be formulated as a supervised learning task, which implements convolutional neural networks (CNN).
 The PSMNet network is created which consists of two main modules: spatial pyramid pooling and 3D CNN.
 The reproduction project aims to replicate the PSMNet results and evaluate its performance on different models and different datasets.
-First, the test error is evaluated on a pretrained model, then the model is finetued on another dataset (KITTI) to show if more accurate results can be achieved.
+The first task is to reproduce the End-Point-Error (EPE) of the model trained on Sceneflow dataset.
+Then the the model is finetued on another dataset (KITTI 2015) to see if more accurate results can be achieved.